A-ks-hay/Hacker-rank-solutions/README.md

 ### Explanation 0

 The input read by the program is stored as a string data type.
 A string is a collection of characters.

+# Task 7

+No Idea!

+## Problem

+You are given an array and two sets A and B.
+For each element:

++1 happiness if in A

+-1 happiness if in B

+Print the final happiness score.

+ ### Sample Input
+3 2
+1 5 3
+3 1
+5 7

+### Sample Output
+1